Woman with a computer

 Why study with us?

-Our teaching staff are internationally renowned experts of media research, we regularly involve visiting professors from all over the world as well as local practitioners from media industries.
-The combination of professional instruction and creative project-based learning prepares successful graduates to confidently and knowledgeably solve complex problems and work in teams in media-, and creative industry jobs, research, policy work or as entrepreneurs.
+Our teaching staff are internationally renowned experts of media research, and we regularly involve visiting professors from all over the world as well as local practitioners from media industries.
+The combination of professional instruction and creative project-based learning prepares successful graduates to confidently and knowledgeably solve complex problems and work in teams in media and creative industry jobs, research, and policy work, or as entrepreneurs.

 Study support facilities

-The Baltic Film, Media and Arts School (BFM) offers a multicultural, international learning environment, where students and teaching staff come from all over the world.
+The Baltic Film, Media and Arts School (BFM) offers a multicultural, international learning environment, with students and teaching staff coming from all over the world.
 Our recently renovated, modern campus is in the center of Tallinn, the capital city of Estonia.
-Tallinn University is ranked 301-400 in Arts by the World University Rankings.
-BFM students have access to a fully equipped TV/film studio.
-In 2020 BFM alumnus, director German Golub won the student Oscar (Student Academy Awards, international narrative category 2020).

 Course Outline

-Your project can focus on research, activist intervention, or imagining things for a better future.
-You and your team will have the luxury of two semesters, a mentor, and specifically catered micro-courses to help you through the steps of exploring, interpreting, ideating, prototyping, and evolving.
+Your project can focus on research, activist intervention, or imagining things leading to a better future.
+You and your team will have the luxury of two semesters, a mentor, and specifically designed micro-courses to help you through the steps of exploring, interpreting, ideating, prototyping, and evolving.

-The MA program lasts for four semesters (two years).
+The MA programme lasts for four semesters (two years).

-1st semester: introduction, lectures, and seminars.
-Introduction to project/problem-based learning and to topics necessary for understanding screen media - media innovation, media management and media economies, social media, transmedia storytelling, and intercultural communication.
+Introduction, lectures, and seminars.
+Introduction to project-/problem-based learning and to topics necessary for understanding screen media—media innovation, media management and media economies, social media, transmedia storytelling, and intercultural communication.

-II and III semester: teams work on their projects with mentors.
+Teams work on their projects with mentors.
 This work happens in five steps (exploring, interpreting, ideating, prototyping, and evolving).
-Every phase consists of teamwork and mentor meetings as well as micro-courses on specific topics relevant for the particular phase (e.g. methods of prototyping, entrepreneurial thinking, project management, critical thinking, practical innovation, methods for gathering or analyzing data, media regulation and media policies, social theory, professional communication etc. however, this is not a programming/coding MA program).
+Each phase consists of teamwork and mentor meetings as well as micro-courses on specific topics relevant to the particular phase (e.g. methods of prototyping, entrepreneurial thinking, project management, critical thinking, practical innovation, methods for gathering or analyzing data, media regulation and media policies, social theory, professional communication, etc. Note, however, that this is not an MA program in programming/coding).
 The final semester is for thesis work.

 Academic Staff

-Katrin Tiidenberg, PhD is the curator of the Screen Media and Innovation MA Program and Professor of Participatory Culture.
+Katrin Tiidenberg, PhD is Professor of Participatory Culture.
 She has published extensively on social media user cultures and her main research interests focus on the intersections of (visual) self-presentation and power.
-Her research topics include trust, deplatformisation of sex, technology and wellbeing, visual research methods and digital research ethics.
+Her research topics include trust, deplatformization of sex, technology and wellbeing, visual research methods and digital research ethics.
+She is currently leading an international research project on digital visual trust in the context of wellbeing related content (TRAVIS project).

 Katrin's research profile on ETIS